htruong/htruong.github.io/hackable.md

 It would have been otherwise a "no wireless, less space than a Nomad" device otherwise, but Rockbox transformed all that.
 Rockbox is an open-source firmware that allows your player to play every audio format imaginable.
 Also, who knows that [your MP3 player can run Doom now](https://www.rockbox.org/)?

 ### The rest and resources

+- Other than Canon, [Nikon cameras](https://nikonhacker.com/), and [Sony cameras](https://github.com/ma1co/OpenMemories-Tweak) all have models that are hackable.
+- TI Calculators: They are expensive brand new but seems a pretty fun target if you find one at Goodwill or a garage sale for a cheap price.
+They aren't fancy by today's standards in terms of hardware, but apparently there are active communities to hack them.
 - Chumby/Insignia Infocast 3: Good but outdated hardware, and it is no longer available.
+I have a lot of fond memories and good things to say about the Chumby. bunnie is a great person.
 - Everything supported by Rockbox: Could be dicey.
 - **Where to learn more**: Hackaday, rockbox wiki, other wikis.

 ## My personal gear